Blue bird-of-paradise

-The blue bird-of-paradise (Paradisornis rudolphi) is a beautiful, relatively large species of bird-of-paradise.
+The blue bird-of-paradise (Paradisornis rudolphi) is a large species of bird-of-paradise.
 It is the only species in the genus Paradisornis, but was previously included in the genus Paradisaea.

-It is often regarded as one of the most fabulous and extravagant of all birds of the world, with its glorified and fancy flank feathers present only in males and also their two long wires also only found in the males.
+It is often regarded as one of the most fabulous and extravagant of all birds of the world, with its glorified and fancy flank feathers present only in males and the two long wires also only found in the males.